firavoyage/blogging/projects.md

   - markdown extended
 various content blocks
 collapse and show more
-by para compiler
+line break styles powered by para compiler
   - themes to choose
-by voyage
+powered by voyage
   - runs local
 based on pwa